tingerrr/masters-thesis/notes.md

 ## Brain storming results
 - readonly wrapper which makes clones more explicit
   - does not reduce clones or help mitigate their costs
-- chink-based backing storage to avoid clones of the whole structure on mutations
+- chunk-based backing storage to avoid clones of the whole structure on mutations
-  - similar to rrb-tree paper [^2]
+  - similar to rrb-vector paper [^2], see also chunked sequences [^3]
 - linked list storage for sorted chunks
 - stricter readonly modifier
   - does not help existing code